maciejhirsz/logos/book/src/migrating.md

 - The `ignore_ascii_case` attribute was removed.
 You can switch to using the `ignore_case` attribute, which also works on non-unicode patterns.
-If you explicitly want to ignore case for ascii characters but not others, you will have to do it manually using character classes.
+If you explicitly want to ignore case for ASCII characters but not others, you will have to do it manually using character classes.
 See [`#[token]` and `#[regex]`](attributes/token_and_regex.md).
 - The `source` attribute has been removed.
 You can now use the `utf8` attribute